3 themes from marketing planning – Stepping stones, persuasion and momentum

 But in professional services, we often have to work harder to help our fee-earners craft realistic goals that make it easier to select the appropriate strategy and action and also to measure progress in terms of process and results when the sales cycle can be very long – up to three years in some cases.

-And these goals need to be established at the firm level, for each market, for each practice area or service and then translated into each fee-earner’s targets.
+And these goals need to be established at the firm level, for each market, for each practice area or service.
+These need to be aligned and then translated into each fee-earner’s targets.
+This is sometimes known as the hierarchy of goals.

 One of the methods that I have found quite useful is to use a stepping stone approach.
 In effect it asks people to think of what they want to achieve in the longer term – say in three or five years’ time.
 And then work back to see what they would need to achieve in each of the years beforehand.